Frequently asked questions

 What is the Explorers Club?

 A: HonorHealth Explorers Clubs are student-run and expose students who are interested in healthcare careers to a variety of hands-on events, learning opportunities and chances to interact with healthcare professionals.
-Meetings are held once per month and teens must be in high school, grades 9-12 during the academic year, to participate.
+Meetings are held once per month and students must be in high school, grades 9-12 during the academic year, to participate.

 The program begins with an application process in mid – May with a due date in mid – June.
 Completed applications are sent to be reviewed by the elected student boards for each club.
 Applicants are informed via email if they have been accepted or not accepted in mid-July.